rid-principles/bDudekCybersecurity.github.io/README.md

 **Problem Statement: Formulate a clear problem or opportunity that your project will address.**

 I want to create a website that is accessible to everyone who wants to learn more about cybersecurity, as well as document my research and what I learned through the application of this course and possibly various other courses.
-I also want to participate in the HackVh event hosted by the school to put the skills that I have been learning throughout the year to the test.
+I also want to receive my certification in cybersecurity as part of my culminating project at the end of year.

 **Define Success: Determine what success looks like (e.g., a working prototype, a fully functional application, or a learning outcome).**

-Success for me would be the application of the knowledge I acquire from learning the content through the creation of a website and participation in the HackVH event in March 2025.
+Success for me would be the application of the knowledge I acquire from learning the content through the creation of a website and becoming certified in cybersecurity through the exam I plan to take at CLC.

 **2. Conduct Preliminary Research
 Objective: Gather information to refine your idea and understand the scope.